 It’s actually been a lot of fun!
 We’ve saved a great deal of money by utilizing our skills and talents and we feel really great about supporting local business.

 I think we’ve been able to do all of this without sacrificing any aspect of gift-giving.
 Our choices are personal and sustainable!
+Check out some of our zero waste stocking filler ideas!

 We are choosing to place more value in experiences.